 - Medication.
 Several medications can help.
 The most common types are called stimulants.
 Medications help children focus, learn, and stay calm.
 Sometimes medications cause side effects, such as sleep problems or stomachaches.
 Your child may need to try a few medications to see which one works best.
 It’s important that you and your doctor watch your child closely while he or she is taking medicine.

 - Therapy.
-There are different kinds of therapy.
-Behavioral therapy can help teach children to control their behavior so they can do better at school and at home.
+There are different kinds of psychosocial interventions.
+Behavior Therapy can help teach children to control their behavior so they can do better at school and at home.

 - Medication and therapy combined.
 Many children do well with both medication and therapy.

-The most recent treatment guidelines recommend that children with mild to moderate symptoms start with a behavioral approach first and add medication if necessary.
-It is recommended that those with severe symptoms start on medication and then add behavioral interventions once they have shown improvement on medication.
-Research indicates that children with ADD – ADHD who receive behavioral interventions along with parents receiving parent management training have the best outcomes regardless of whether they receive medication.
+The guidelines also state that for children with mild to moderate ADHD symptoms, it may be advisable to try psychosocial interventions first before adding medication.
+Research indicates that children with ADD - ADHD who receive behavior therapy along with parents receiving parent management training have the best outcomes regardless of whether they receive medication.

 - What to Do When Your Child with ADHD Is Being Bullied